Nil-Brauer categorifies the split iquantum group of rank one: The nil-Brauer category

-implied by \cref{basisthm}.
-If $m \not \equiv n \pmod{2}$ then $(B^n,B^m)^\imath = 0$ and $\RSD(m,n)$ is empty, and the result is clear.
+\begin{proof} We compare the explicit combinatorial formula for $(b^m, b^n)^\imath$ from \cref{classic} with the graded rank of $\Hom_{\cNB_t}(B^{\star n}, B^{\star m})$ as a free graded $\Gamma$-module computed via \cref{basisthm}.
+If $m \not \equiv n \pmod{2}$ then $(b^m,b^n)^\imath = 0$ and $\RSD(m\times n)$ is empty, and the result is clear.
 Now assume that $m \equiv n \pmod{2}$ and let $f := (m+n)/2$.
 There is an obvious bijection between equivalence classes of $m \times n$ string diagrams and chord diagrams with $f$ free chords and no tethered chords.
 This just arises by identifying the $(m+n)$ boundary points of strings in an $m \times n$ string diagram with the $(m+n)$ endpoints of chords in a chord diagram in some fixed way that preserves the clockwise ordering, then replacing strings by chords so that the underlying matching of these points is preserved.
-In a string diagram, each crossing is of degree $-2$, so it contributes $q^2$ to the graded dimension.
-The dots placed at the $f$ distinguished points produce the factor $1 / (1-q^{-2})^f$, this being $\dim_q \kk[x_1,\dots,x_f]$ with $x_i$ in degree 2.
+In a string diagram, each crossing is of degree $-2$, so it contributes $q^{-2}$ to the graded rank.
+The dots placed at the $f$ distinguished points produce the factor $1 / (1-q^{2})^f$, this being $\dim_{q} \kk[x_1,\dots,x_f]$ with $x_i$ in degree 2.
 Recalling the definition of the generating function $T_{f,0}(q)$ from \cref{high}, we deduce that

-which is $\dim_q \Gamma \cdot(B^n,B^m)^\imath$ according to \cref{classic}. \end{proof}
+which is $\overline{(b^m,b^n)^\imath}$ according to \cref{classic}. \end{proof}